pdizz/pdizz.github.io/_posts/2020-10-01-terraforming-minecraft-03.markdown

 With this method you can build a base image with common software packages installed, and use that to build images for different application environments like pre-production and production that have may have some extra packages but still come from the same base image.
 You can even build images for multiple different cloud providers at once from a single source image with more certainty that they will be consistent in all providers

 > Many projects will benefit from a combination of these two methods.
 For example a pipeline to build major versions of your image from a clean source, but with small incremental updates before the next major image is built.

+### Referencing Images in Terraform

+Probably the simplest way to tell Terraform to use our custom AMI is to just hardcode the `ami` parameter of our `aws_instance`, and any time we build a new image we could update the ami id in the config.
+This could probably work for a small project like this, but for more precise control we can use the `aws_ami` data source.

+{% highlight shell %}
+data "aws_ami" "minecraft" {
+  owners           = ["self"]
+  most_recent      = true

+  filter {
+    name   = "name"
+    values = ["minecraft-*"]
+  }
+}

+resource "aws_instance" "minecraft" {
+  ami           = data.aws_ami.minecraft.id
+  instance_type = "t3a.medium"
+  key_name      = "minecraft"

+...
+{% endhighlight %}

+For now I'm just grabbing the most recent AMI named `minecraft-*` but we could also filter on other AMI properties or use tags like `latest` and `stable` to control what image is deployed and when.